pgillich/kubeadm-vagrant/Ubuntu/README.md

 # K8s on Ubuntu on KVM

 This Vagrant config makes master and worker VMs.
-The VMs are Ubuntu 18.04.
+The VMs are Ubuntu 18.04 (or 20.04).
 Concepts and considerations are written at <https://pgillich.medium.com/setup-on-premise-kubernetes-with-kubeadm-metallb-traefik-and-vagrant-8a9d8d28951a>.

 > It's forked from <https://github.com/coolsvap/kubeadm-vagrant>.

-The default provider was VirtualBox, but this description uses KVM.
-If you would like to use VirtualBox hypervisor, please read original Vagrantfile at <https://github.com/coolsvap/kubeadm-vagrant/blob/master/Ubuntu/Vagrantfile>.
+The default provider is VirtualBox, but Libvirt/KVM can also be used on Ununtu.
+VirtualBox provider tested on Windows 10 with Cygwin (MobaXterm), too.

 Used versions:

-* Host: Ubuntu 18.04.5
+* Host: Ubuntu 18.04.5 or Windows 10
 * Guests: peru/ubuntu-18.04-server-amd64 20201203.01
 * Kubernetes: latest (v1.20.1)
 * Flannel: latest (v0.13.1-rc1)